-Most employers need to move out of the dark ages when it comes to their attitude towards remote workers and telecommuters.
-There are many huge benefits for companies and employers that implement flexible home working environments.
+Most employers must move out of the dark ages regarding their attitude towards remote workers and telecommuters.
+Many huge benefits exist for companies and employers that implement flexible home working environments.

 Our findings will impress you.